Energinet-DataHub/greenforce-frontend/libs/ui-watt/README.md

 ## Running the project

-Run `yarn run docs:json` before using NX console to execute running the project, or always use `designsystem:start` if not using NX.
+Run `yarn run docs:json` before using NX console to execute running the project, or always use `yarn run designsystem:start` if not using NX.
 This is because the project needs the JSON Docs generated before being able to run it.

 ## Running unit tests